-Youth and the Environment Program (YEP) Coordinator/Wastewater Division Intern
+Youth and the Environment (YEP) Coordinator/Wastewater Division Intern

-New England Interstate Water Pollution Control Commission (NEIWPCC) is seeking a summer intern to coordinate its EPA-funded Youth in the Environment Program (YEP), as well as other NEIWPCC Wastewater Division projects in Lowell, MA.
+New England Interstate Water Pollution Control Commission (NEIWPCC) is seeking two summer interns to coordinate its EPA-funded Youth and the Environment Program (YEP), as well as other NEIWPCC Wastewater Division projects in Lowell and Lawrence MA.

 By offering summer employment with hands-on experience, YEP encourages disadvantaged inner city students to develop interests in the environment and potential environmental careers.
 The YEP Coordinator is an important component of the program.
-The Youth and the Environment Coordinator will work under the general supervision of the Director of Wastewater & Onsite Programs at NEIWPCC to coordinate logistics for the youth summer job program, develop lesson plans for the afternoon session, coordinate periodic environmental field trips, and coordinate transportation of the students to the wastewater treatment plant every morning.
-In addition to the YEP, the intern will also support our Massachusetts Wastewater Operator Training program and the Massachusetts Title 5 Soil Evaluator Certification training program.
+The Youth and the Environment Coordinators will work under the general supervision of the Environmental Analyst for the Wastewater and Onsite Systems Division at NEIWPCC to coordinate logistics for the youth summer job programs, develop lesson plans for the afternoon sessions, coordinate periodic environmental field trips, and coordinate transportation of the students to the wastewater treatment plants every morning.
+In addition to the YEP, the interns may also support other Wastewater activities including our Massachusetts Wastewater Operator Training program and the Massachusetts Title 5 Soil Evaluator Certification training program.

-The successful candidate must have a minimum of 2 years towards a bachelor’s degree in environmental science, biology, or closely related field.
-Candidate will be expected to work 30 hours per week, with some flexibility; position anticipated to begin mid-May and to extend through the summer.
+The successful candidates must have a minimum of 2 years towards a bachelor’s degree in environmental science, biology, or closely related field.
+Candidates will be expected to work 30 hours per week, with some flexibility; position anticipated to begin mid-May and to extend through the summer.

-To apply, send cover letter and resume by Wednesday, May 2, 2018 as indicated at the top of this page.
-In the e-mail subject line, please reference position number 18-Lowell-004.
+To apply, send cover letter and resume by Friday, March 22, 2019 as indicated at the top of this page.
+In the e-mail subject line, please reference position number 19-Lowell-001.

 Grand Isle and Burlington, Vermont

-New England Interstate Water Pollution Control Commission (NEIWPCC) and the Lake Champlain Basin Program (LCBP) are seeking a creative intern to work with LCBP’s Education and Outreach team on a variety of projects.
-The intern may work up to forty (40) hours per week, including evening and weekend hours, from mid-May through September.
+New England Interstate Water Pollution Control Commission (NEIWPCC) and the Lake Champlain Basin Program (LCBP) are seeking creative stewards to work with LCBP’s Education and Outreach team on a variety of projects.
+The stewards may work up to forty (40) hours per week, including evening and weekend hours, from mid-May through September.

-The Education and Outreach Intern will perform a variety of tasks, including staffing LCBP outreach events, including transporting and setting up exhibits and materials for public programs.
-Will provide coverage in the LCBP Resource Room within ECHO, Leahy Center for Lake Champlain.
-Will assist LCBP staff with meetings, workshops, print material preparation, and website content development.
+The Education and Outreach Stewards will perform many tasks, including staffing outreach events in New York, Vermont and possibly Québec including transporting and setting up exhibits for public programs.
+Stewards will provide coverage in the LCBP Resource Room within ECHO, Leahy Center for Lake Champlain, at summer camps and other venues throughout the watershed.
+Stewards will assist LCBP staff with meetings, print material preparation, and social media content.

-The successful candidate will have strong writing and editing skills along with attention to detail.
-Coursework or demonstrated passionate interest in Lake Champlain and watershed issues covered in the 2015 State of the Lake report desired.
+The successful candidates will have solid communication skills along with attention to detail.
+Coursework or demonstrated passionate interest in Lake Champlain and watershed issues covered in the 2018 State of the Lake report desired.
 The ability to interact positively with the public at informal outreach events and in the LCBP Resource Room required.
 Photography skills a plus.
-Completion of at least junior year of college recommended; recent graduates preferred.
+Completion of at least junior year of college recommended.

-Send cover letter and résumé in .pdf or Microsoft Word format by April 18, 2018 as indicated at the top of this page.
-Please reference position number 18-LCBP-002 in the subject line.
+Send cover letter and résumé in .pdf or Microsoft Word format by March 22, 2019 as indicated at the top of this page.
+Please reference position number 19-LCBP-003 in the subject line.

 Lake Champlain Boat Launch Stewards